Multipartite Bell-GHZ nonclassicality from interwoven frustrated down-conversion

-where the primes denote that the power at the local measuring station's PDC crystal is switched on.
-All events are two separate photon detections at the given measuring station, just like it was in \cite{cieslinski2025unquestionablebelltheoreminterwoven}, that is e.g. $P(A)=P(11|off, \phi_A)$, and $P(A')=P(11|on, \phi_A)$, where $11$ represents number of photons detected in modes $a_1a_2$.
-Following Pironio \cite{Pironio05} the inequality can be called lifted Clauser-Horne inequality.
+The primes indicate that the pump power at the local measuring station’s PDC crystal is switched on.
+All events correspond to the detection of two photons at the given measuring station, as in \cite{PRL-2026}.
+For example, $P(A)=P(11|\textrm{\textit{off}},\phi_A)$ and $P(A')=P(11|\textrm{\textit{on}},\phi_A)$, where $11$ denotes the photon numbers detected in modes $a_1a_2$.

-This inequality can be derived from the generalization of the CHSH Bell inequalities for $N$ spatially separated systems, involving dichotomic observables, and two settings allowed for each of the $N$ parties.
-A complete set of such (WWWZB) inequalities, all of which are tight, was derived in \cite{PhysRevA.64.032112-WW,Weinfurter2001101021, PhysRevA.64.032112-WW, Zukowski20022104011}.
+Inequality (\ref{CH-INEQ}) can be derived from the generalization of the CHSH Bell inequalities for $N$ spatially separated systems, involving dichotomic observables, and two settings allowed for each of the $N$ parties.
+Such inequalities are closely related to the complete family of tight multipartite Bell inequalities, Werner–Wolf–Weinfurter–Żukowski–Brukner \cite{PhysRevA.64.032112-WW,Weinfurter2001101021, PhysRevA.64.032112-WW, Zukowski20022104011} (WWWZB), obtained for dichotomic observables and two settings per party.
 For each $N$ we have $2^{2^N}$ of such inequalities.
 The inequalities wind up to an elegant single non-linear inequality for each $N$.
 In \cite{PhysRevA.64.032112-WW} an explicit form for such inequalities for $N=3$ was given.
 There are only five permutationally equivalent classes of such explicit linear inequalities.
-The one that we shall explicitly analyze belongs to one of such classes.
-This is because any CHSH-like inequality, can be transformed into a generalized Clauser Horne inequality by replacing $P(+)-P(-)$ with $2P(+)-1$.
-This is possible under the assumption that the local results are dichtomic, that is $P_n(+)+P_n(-)=1$.
-In these equations $P(+/-)$ denotes probabilities, which in the local hidden variable case are $P_n(\pm|\lambda, X )$, where $\pm$ denote the results parametrized by $\pm1$, $\lambda$ is the value of the hidden variable determining the probabilities, X denotes the local dichotomic observable, and $n$ denotes the observers (or local subsystems), $n=1,2,...N$.
+The form \eqref{CH-INEQ} corresponds to a Clauser–Horne representation of this class, adapted to the present scenario.
+This correspondence follows from the standard mapping between CHSH-type inequalities and their Clauser–Horne counterparts, by replacing $P(+|x,\lambda)-P(-|x,\lambda)$ with $2P(+|X,\lambda)-1$, where $P(\pm|X, \lambda) $ is the probability of the local hidden variable $\lambda$ to produce result $\pm1$, when the setting is $X$.
+This is possible when the local results are dichotomic, that is $P(+|x,\lambda)-P(-|x,\lambda)=1$.
 In the quantum case we replace these by specific pairs of projectors $\hat P_n(\pm, X)$ for which $\sum_{\pm}\hat P_n(\pm, X)=\hat I$ holds.

-The inequality (\ref{CH-INEQ}) is a straight ahead trivial generalization of the Clauser-Horne inequality.
-The latter one was used in \cite{cieslinski2025unquestionablebelltheoreminterwoven} for just two parties, Alice and Bob, with settings as follows